An approach to the quantization of black-hole quasi-normal modes: Dissipative oscillator models

 where $K(q_\pm,\dot{q}_\pm,t) = q_-\sum_{n=1}^{N}\lambda(\omega_n)Q^h(\omega_n,t)+\int_{t_i}^{t_f}q_-(t)G(t-t')q_+(t')dt'$ and $G(t-t')=\sum_{n=1}^{N}(\lambda_n^2)/(M_n\omega_n)\sin\omega_n(t-t')$.
 Let $Q^h(\omega_n,t)=0$, $M_n = M$ and $\lambda_n = \lambda(\omega_n)=\lambda\omega_n$.
 Then in the limit $N\to\infty$ and assuming that the frequencies are dense in $R_{+}$ we get where $\alpha$ is a constant.
 Therefore the effective Lagrangian becomes

 We define $x = (q_+-e^{\alpha t}q_-)/\sqrt{2}$ and $y = (q_-+e^{-\alpha t}q_+)/\sqrt{2}$.
 In terms of these new coordinates the effective Lagrangian becomes

-The Lagrangian in Eq. \ref{eq:CK-Lag} describes a dual-Caldirola-Kanai system.
-Therefore we see that the harmonic oscillator coupled to a bath of infinite number of oscillators (Eq. \ref{infinite-bath}), the Bateman dual system (Eq. \ref{bateman-dual}) and the Caldirola-Kanai system are all intimately connected.
+The Lagrangian in Eq. (\ref{eq:CK-Lag}) describes a dual-Caldirola-Kanai system.
+Therefore we see that the harmonic oscillator coupled to a bath of infinite number of oscillators (Eqs. (\ref{infinite-bath}) and (\ref{infinite-bath2})), the Bateman dual system (Eq. (\ref{bateman-dual}) and the Caldirola-Kanai system are all intimately connected.